zhenging/hist207b/notes/04_industrial_revolution/outline.md

 The expansion of the railroads was a pivotal factor in creating a nationwide market for goods and services.
 This nationwide market spawned many of the features of modern industrial society: specialization of labor; the factory system; mass production; mass consumption; capital-intensive agriculture.
 Tindall emphasizes the importance of the railroads and the nationwide market on p.625-626.
-“The transcontinental railroads tied the nation together, changed the economic and political landscape, and enabled the United States to emerge as a world power.”
+"The transcontinental railroads tied the nation together, changed the economic and political landscape, and enabled the United States to emerge as a world power."

 **Study Govt Role Doc**